Reset your password and enable multi-factor authentication (MFA)

 Feedback events and co-design group workshops will be conducted to develop strategies aimed at optimising medication management with older people across transitions of care.

 Feedback events are group or individual interviews conducted with health professionals, patients and families.
 Either a researcher or PhD student will conduct the individual interviews, while two individuals comprising a combination of researchers or PhD students, are likely to be involved in the conduct of group interviews.
 Group interviews will involve patients or families in conversations, or health professionals in conversations.
 These participants will identify possible engagement strategies that can be used in actual practice.
-Included hospitals for feedback events are the Monash Medical Centre, Dandenong Hospital, Casey Hospital, Kingston Centre, Austin Hospital, and Heidelberg Repatriation Hospital.
-About 180 individuals will participate in feedback events.
-For each hospital, about 5-10 patients, 5-10 family members and 5-10 health professionals will participate.
+Included hospitals for feedback events are the Monash Medical Centre, Dandenong Hospital, Casey Hospital, and Kingston Centre.
+About 120 individuals will participate in feedback events.
+For each hospital, about 10 patients, 10 family members and 10 health professionals will participate.
+The actual number recruited will depend on demographic makeup of individuals and the need to ensure diverse views are obtained.
 These sessions will occur face to face or online.
 Individual or group interviews will be about 30 minutes in duration.

 Co-design group panels will be conducted with health professionals, patients and families together to prioritise strategies identified from feedback events, and to devise practical ways in how strategies are implemented.
-Included hospitals for co-design panels, are the Monash Medical Centre, Dandenong Hospital, Casey Hospital, Kingston Centre, Austin Hospital, and Heidelberg Repatriation Hospital.
-About 108 individuals will participate in co-design panels. about 4-6 patients, about 4-6 family members or advocates, and about 4-6 health professionals will participate in each co-design panel.
-It is anticipated there will be one co-design panel for each hospital.
-Each panel will meet about 2-4 times over a 6-8 month period for about 60 minutes.
+Included hospitals for co-design panels, are the Monash Medical Centre, Dandenong Hospital, Casey Hospital, and Kingston Centre.
+About 72 individuals will participate in co-design panels, with about 6 patients, about 6 family members or advocates, and about 6 health professionals will participate in each co-design panel.
+It is anticipated there will be about one co-design panel for each hospital.
+Each panel will meet about 1-2 times for about 60-90 minutes.
+The actual number of meetings and the duration involved will be determined by the panel members themselves.
 These panels will be conducted face to face, online or a mixture of the two approaches.
 While it is possible for participants in the feedback events will be also participating in co-design panels, the aim is to have a wide diversity of individuals taking part.

 A feasibility and acceptability trial will be undertaken using strategies developed from feedback events and co-design panels.
-Included hospitals for the conduct of the feasibility and acceptability trial are the Monash Medical Centre and Austin Hospital, with two wards at each hospital selected for feasibility and acceptability testing.
+Included hospitals for the conduct of the feasibility and acceptability trial are wards from wards at either Monash Medical Centre, or Dandenong Hospital or Casey Hospital, or Kingston Centre.
 About 20 intervention patients and 20 usual care patients will participate in each of the two hospitals.
-In addition, about 20 family members, and 20 health professionals will participate from each hospital.
-In all, about 160 individuals will participate in the feasibility and acceptability trial, which will include patients, family members and health professionals.
+In addition, about 20 family members, and 20 health professionals will participate in feasibility and acceptability testing.
+In all, about 80 individuals will participate in the feasibility and acceptability trial, which will include patients, family members and health professionals.

 The intervention will be delivered to patients during their hospitalisation.
 All patients will receive usual care in relation to their hospitalisation.
 For patients randomised to the intervention group, they will also receive the intervention during the same time period.
 The intervention will focus on three key types of strategies: information seeking, decision-making, and managing medications.